grzegorzdec/midrive-test/exercises/android.md

 ### Bonus

+- Pull to refresh on the list of lessons

 If you have time, if a lesson is tapped on, send the user to a screen which displays the lesson in greater detail.

 If the lesson status is incomplete: